 Also the page quote that is from a classic monster horror movie that was aired on a planet inhabited only by robots.
 It had the robots as heroes (obviously) and a human as monster that dies by falling into a stick.

 See any show having a special episode about guns, where the guns are also used, then the gun user must be defeated with non-lethal methods to show who's 'good' and who's 'bad.'
-Captain Planet got a character out of this trope!
+Captain Planet and the Planeteers got a character out of this trope!
 (Lootan Plunder, prior to any summoning of CP, to the point his frustration rants sometimes make him sound like a Scooby-Doo villain.)

 Occurs often in one episode of Megas XLR, where a fountain drink is teleported into the control room of a doomsday weapon, frying the controls, and destroying the weapon.